WPStore/slate/readme.txt

 1. The theme home page filled with demo content.

 == Change Log ==
+= 4.2.5 - 3/13/15 =
+* Updated Font Awesome to the latest version.
+* Fixed an issue where the homepage customizer settings didn't work properly under certain conditions.

+= 4.2.4 - 3/9/15 =
+* Updated for the latest Array Toolkit.

+= 4.2.3 - 3/6/15 =
+* Fixed next/previous post translation strings.

+= 4.2.2 - 1/27/15 =
+* Fixed an issue with a missing HTML tag in the author archives.

 = 4.2.1 - 6/03/14 =
 * Changes to the Latest Updates screen.
 * Removed changelog.txt and moved change log information to readme.txt